oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ### Request

-Everything in {{RFC7521}} (Section 4.1 in specific) applies.
-In case of JWT authorization grant all of {{RFC7523}} applies in addition.
+If the authorization grant is in the form of a JWT bearer token, the client SHOULD use the "JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants" as defined in {{RFC7521}}.
+Otherwise, the client SHOULD request a access token using the "Assertion Framework for OAuth 2.0 Client Authentication and Auhorization Grants" as defined in {{RFC7521}} (Section 4.1).
 For the purpose of this specification the following descriptions apply:

 {:vspace}
 grant_type